-This report lists the following primarily health-related benefits plans filed with CMS to offer in 2021: Transportation to Medical Locations, Acupuncture, Over-the-Counter (OTC) Items, Limited Duration Meal Benefit, Health Education, Nutritional/Dietary Benefit, Additional Sessions of Smoking and Tobacco Cessation Counseling, Fitness Benefit, Enhanced Disease Management, Telemonitoring Services, Remote Access Technologies, Bathroom Safety Devices, Counseling Services, In-Home Safety Assessment, Personal Emergency Response System (PERS), Medical Nutrition Therapy, Post Discharge In-home Medication Reconciliation, Re-admission Prevention, Wigs for Hair Loss Related to Chemotherapy, Weight Management Programs, Alternative Therapies, Therapeutic Massage, Adult Day Health Services, Home-Based Palliative Care, In-home Support Services, and Support for Caregivers.
+This report lists the following primarily health-related benefits plans filed with CMS to offer in 2021: Preventive Dental Benefit, Comprehensive Dental Benefit, Eye Exams, Eyewear, Hearing Exams, Hearing Aids, Transportation to Medical Locations, Acupuncture, Over-the-Counter (OTC) Items, Limited Duration Meal Benefit, Health Education, Nutritional/Dietary Benefit, Additional Sessions of Smoking and Tobacco Cessation Counseling, Fitness Benefit, Enhanced Disease Management, Telemonitoring Services, Remote Access Technologies, Bathroom Safety Devices, Counseling Services, In-Home Safety Assessment, Personal Emergency Response System (PERS), Medical Nutrition Therapy, Post Discharge In-Home Medication Reconciliation, Re-admission Prevention, Wigs for Hair Loss Related to Chemotherapy, Weight Management Programs, Alternative Therapies, Therapeutic Massage, Adult Day Health Services, Home-Based Palliative Care, In-Home Support Services, and Support for Caregivers.

 3. Do all states have plans offering one of the five new primarily-health related benefits (In-Home Support Services, Adult Day Health Services, Home-Based Palliative Care, Support for Caregivers of Enrollees, and Therapeutic Massage)?

-All states do not have plans offering these five new primarily-health related benefits.
-States that do not have plans offering these five benefits include: AK, DE, MT, ND, NE, SD, VT, WV, and WY.
+Certain states do not have any plans offering one of the five new primarily health-related benefits; these states include AK, DE, MT, ND, NE, SD, VT, WV, and WY.

 The Centers for Medicare & Medicaid Services (CMS) is the source of all data in this report.
-Supplemental benefit data reflect 2021 plan offerings, while enrollment numbers are pulled using CMS’ September 2020 enrollment data.
-Enrollment will be updated early next year with the 2021 SSBCI release.
+Supplemental benefit data reflect 2021 plan offerings, while enrollment numbers are pulled using CMS’ February 2021 enrollment data.
 Star ratings are pulled from the Part C and Part D Performance Data for 2021.

 Use these data to see which plans are offering supplemental benefits of interest to your organization and the counties where they are offering them.
 These data will help you identify which Medicare Advantage plans may need your services.

-6. How are Primarily Health-Related Benefits different from the Special Supplemental Benefits for the Chronically Ill (SSBCI) and when will data on SSBCI be released?
+7. How are Primarily Health-Related Benefits different from Special Supplemental Benefits for the Chronically Ill (SSBCI) and when will 2022 supplemental benefit data be released?

-For more insights on these new benefits and trends, please see our recently released Data Insight and Chart Book.
+For more insights on these new benefits and trends, see our landing page on new supplemental benefits in Medicare Advantage, as well as our latest Chart Book.
+For questions, contact firstname.lastname@example.org.